BYU-AUVSI/vision_pkg/README.md

 * `ROS_HOSTNAME=Odroid's IP`
 * `ROS_MASTER_URI=Odriod's IP`

+This launchfile will also launch a node to store images taken locally, on a usb drive.
+The drive should be mounted with `sudo mount /dev/sda1 /mnt -o umask=000` before the flight.
-Settings to ajust the white balance and color profiles is also in this launchfile.
+Settings to adjust the white balance and color profiles are also in this launchfile.
 This is the extent of the image processing running on the plane.

 ### Ground side
 To run the ground image detection software: